 Okay, not really.
 But who could resist an Almost Famous quote whenever you get the chance to drop one?
-And while neither of us are Golden Gods per se, we did recently visit Golden, Colorado and had a heavenly time.
-See what I did there?
+And while neither of us is a Golden God per se, we did recently visit Golden, Colorado and had a heavenly time exploring the city and touring the Coors Brewery.

 The beautiful city of Golden is located just west of Denver in the foothills of the Rocky Mountains.
 Like many mountain towns in Colorado, Golden was founded during the gold rush, though you may be surprised to learn that’s not how they got their colorful name.
 Most sources say that Golden was named for settler Tom Golden, who coincidentally was one of the early miners who panned for –you guessed it, gold — in the Clear Creek valley back in the frontier days.
 Today there is far less gold panning happening in the city of Golden, though if you know anything about beer at all you may know Golden for a golden-yellow colored beverage that has been brewed in this city since 1873 — Coors beer.

-The second thing we didn’t like about the tour is that it’s no longer guided by a Coors employees, like it had been in our previous visits.
+The second thing we didn’t like about the tour is that it’s no longer guided by a Coors employee, as it had been in our previous visits.
 Now they hand you a recorded audio guide when you arrive, and the tour is self-guided.
-You follow the marked path, and listen at designated spots to a highly produced tour recording that feels about as personal as an infomercial.
+You follow the marked path and at designated spots, you listen to a highly produced tour recording that feels about as personal as an infomercial.
 Now I totally understand why they have to do it this way (see above, tourist destination, large crowds), but to explain why I really hated this, let me just get on my soapbox for a minute…

 Overall, the tour was a good time and totally worth a visit for anyone who is interested in big-brewing or the history of Coors.
 Sure, it’s a bit less personal and unique as the tours you’d get from a local microbrewery — but doesn’t that really sum up the difference between the big-box brewers and true craft brewers?
 The larger you get, the less personal you can be with your customers and the more generic your product.
 It’s the price of success, and it’s why although there is a place in our beer fridge for Coors, we reserve most of the space for the unique brews made by the little guys.